yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.11.0 =
 * NEW: JS/AJAX support for cached pages (This is in **BETA**.
-Read https://github.com/yellowtree/geoip-detect/wiki/API%3A-AJAX on how to activate it).
+Read https://github.com/yellowtree/geoip-detect/wiki/API%3A-AJAX on how to activate it)
-* FIX: Improve performance of unpacking the Maxmind file (Source: Automatic download) - important for hosts with a low max_execution_time.
+* FIX: Improve performance of unpacking the Maxmind file (Source: Automatic download) - important for hosts with a low max_execution_time
 * NEW: On removal (in the Backend), the plugin will delete its options from the database and the downloaded Maxmind file

 = 2.10.0 =